Other families are on the other extreme – with very low income and assets, they will receive a lot of need-based aid.

 There are some things a middle-class family can do to hopefully lessen the sting of paying for college.

 A lot of that includes proper planning and research.
-And having those “money talks” with your kids can help as well.
+And having those “money talks” with your kids can also help.

 Here are some suggestions…